alexleventer/astra-for-vscode/README.md

 ### How to the run the extension locally

-1. Install VS Code
+1. Install VS Code.
-2. Clone this repo
+2. Clone this repo.
-3. Install Node Dependencies: `npm i`
+3. Install Node Dependencies: `npm i`.
-4. Compile the project with Typescript: `tsc`
+4. Compile the project with Typescript: `tsc` or `tsc --watch`
 5. Click the play icon on the left toolbar.
-6. Click "Run Extension" on the top toolbar
+6. Click "Run Extension" on the top toolbar.

 ### How to publish

-1. Run `npm publish`
+1. Run `npm run publish`
-2. Paste in a personal access token (you can create one at dev.azure.com)
+2. Paste in a personal access token (you can create a personal access token at dev.azure.com).